Investors push companies to flex M&A muscle ... carefully

 For companies worth $1 billion and more, JPMorgan research puts that hoard of cash or cash equivalents at $5.3 trillion globally, up from $5.2 trillion in 2012.

-Swedish telecom Ericsson (ERICb.ST), for example, was carrying net cash of 24.7 billion Swedish crowns ($3.75 billion) at the end of the third quarter, while carmaker Volvo (VOLVb.ST) had 20.8 billion crowns.
+Swedish telecom Ericsson (ERICb.ST), for example, was carrying net cash of 24.7 billion Swedish crowns (2.3 billion pounds) at the end of the third quarter, while carmaker Volvo (VOLVb.ST) had 20.8 bilion crowns.

 And in a sign that a broader range of investors expect more deals, hedge funds that bet on the outcome of M&A - and need a healthy stream of deals to make money - have pulled in $16.4 billion this year after seeing $6.6 billion take flight last year.